Nisha-B-Rajput/FPGA-Implementation-of-the-Trigonometric-Functions-Using-the-CORDIC-Algorithm/README.md

 ## APPLICATION OF CORDIC ALGORITHM - FFT

+Cordic is used to generate the sine and cosine function values that are used in the computation of the butterfly diagram in various stages of the FFT.

-The results are compared in terms of area, delay, static and dynamic power consumption for the parallel architectureas of sine, cosine and arc tan shown in Table below.
+The results are compared in terms of area, delay, static and dynamic power consumption for the parallel architectureas of sine, cosine and arc tan.
 The serial design of implementing the function consumes less area in terms of lookup tables at the expense of large delay.
 The static power for both the designs is almost same.
 Whereas the dynamic power for parallel design is more due to the presence of more number of components.
 The dynamic power depends on the input patterns presented to the designs.
 The values presented in the design are averaged values over repetitive iterations.

-VI.
-CONCLUSIONS
+## CONCLUSIONS

 The paper focuses on implementing the serial and parallel architectures of various trigonometric functions on the Cyclone IV E FPGA.
 The functions are compared based on the metric area, delay and power consumption.
 The serial architecture consumes less area while the parallel architecture consumes the more area.
 The parallel architecture is faster compared to the serial design.
 The reduction in latency at the expense of accuracy is useful for many real time applications.